barneydesmond/blog/_posts/2012-01-27-the-best-bluray-player-software-for-windows-is-anydvd.markdown

     Not too many surprises, and not overly shiny.
 I'd like to customise the keyboard shortcuts a bit, but it otherwise works, and the graphical UI elements know how to be small and stay out of the way.
 I still can't take a screenshot, is this a prohibited UOP (User OPeration) on the disc or something?
 Creators can disable things like fast-forward, rewind, chapter jumps, etc., but that's usually for copyright notices and stuff, not petty stuff like this.

-    TMT also put this TM Server thing is my system tray.
+    TMT also put this TM Server thing in my system tray.
 It's apparently meant to allow control from a phone or something, which is cool but it'd be nice if they asked or mentioned it anywhere.
 I don't believe I saw it in the installer.

 TMT seems like the least-worst out of this limited sampling.
 Then I read about AnyDVD.
 It handles the dirty work of decrypting the disc, letting you use whatever the hell you want to play the BD.
 Like Media Player Classic.